On This Page

 Hoover White House Pets

 Bellhaven Behoover (Glen), a Collie.
 Given to Lou Hoover by Florence B. Ilch, owner of Bellhaven Collie Kennels of Red Bank, N. J., in November 1928 at the age of eight months.
 Apparently, Glen did not get along with other dogs at the White House and was given to Mrs. Cora Newton, the wife of Herbert Hoover's secretary, Walter Newton.
+Ownership was formally transferred to Mrs. Newton in 1933.
 AKC #666082

 Big Boy, a wirehaired fox terrier.
 Big Boy arrived as a Christmas present from someone in Virginia, Christmas, 1929 and was given to the sons of George Akerson, one of Hoover’s secretaries.

-Buckeye, a Belgian Police Dog [Malinois?]
+Buckeye, a Belgian Police Dog [or Malinois?]
 A gift to the Hoovers in June 1928, just after Mr. Hoover was nominated for President, from Gertrude Leavitt Hanna, whose family was prominent in Ohio politics.
 Mrs. Hanna's assistant inadvertently sent Buckeye's sister Mahana along at the same time.
 Mahana ran away and was never found.
 Buckeye moved to the White House with the Hoovers in March 1929.
-Mentioned in several letters in early 1929, subsequent fate unknown.
+Shortly after, for unknown reasons, he was given to James Y. Rippin and his wife, Jane.

 Cragwood Padraic (Patrick I), a wirehaired Irish Wolfhound.
 Presented to Lou Hoover on March 30, 1929 by Mrs. Norwood B. Smith, a former schoolmate.
-Patrick passed away shortly after arrival of an infection.
+Patrick passed away shortly after arrival at the White House of an infection.
 AKC #665207

 Cragwood Padraic II (Patrick II), a wirehaired Irish Wolfhound from Mrs. Norwood B. Smith to replace the deceased Patrick I. Patrick arrived at the White House in August, 1929.
 A newspaper report in June 1930 described Patrick as “sensitive, shy and shaggy, claims Mrs. Hoover as his closest friend."
 Apparently he proved too shy and Mrs. Hoover traded him back to Mrs. Smith for Shamrock (below).
 AKC #694432

 Cragwood Seamrog (Shamrock), another wirehaired Irish Wolfhound.
-Given to Lou Hoover around December 1930 by Mrs. Norwood B. Smith, apparently because Patrick II was too shy around strangers.
-In 1931 Shamrock became too aggressive around strangers and bit one of the Marine guards at Camp Rapidan.
+Given to Lou Hoover around December 1930 by Mrs. Norwood B. Smith, apparently because Patrick II was too shy.
+In 1931 Shamrock became aggressive around strangers and bit one of the Marine guards at Camp Rapidan.
 Mrs. Hoover gave him to a soldier at Ft.
 Myer who volunteered to take him, who later gave him to Col. Wrisley Brown.
 AKC #736131

 Ole & Olay, Norwegian Elkhound puppies.
 Listed in news articles with White House dogs receiving dog tags in 1932.
 No other information.